enjoykcc456/covid-19/README.md

 Hence, the objective of this article would be to create a COVID-19 classifier which will be trained with chest x-ray images and is able to classify them as either positive (COVID-19 infected) or negative (Normal).

-`Note: I am not a medical expert and there are definitely more reliable ways of detecting COVID-19.
-The main purpose of this article is to walk through the steps to create a classifier with PyTorch by using transfer learning and at the same time exploring how we could apply deep learning knowledge to the medical field.`

 Okay.
 Enough for the intro, let's start!

 A few notes before we get started:
-1. For simplicity, we will be writing our code and do our training on [Kaggle](https://www.kaggle.com/), utilizing the free GPU provided.
+1. For simplicity, we will be writing our code and doing our training on [Kaggle](https://www.kaggle.com/), utilizing the free GPU provided.
 2. [PyTorch](https://pytorch.org/) will be the Deep Learning framework used.
 3. There will only be function call throughout this article to avoid cluttering the page.
 The complete code will be available at [Jovian](https://jovian.ml/enjoy-kcc/covid-19-classifier).